Skip to main content

 DDIAINBLOG

-• Corneal Abrasion: Corneal abrasion occurs when the cornea, or “the clear, protective ‘window’ at the front of the eye," is scratched or injured.
-This tends to happen when a small object such as a pebble, dirt, toys, or a ball hits the eye.
+Corneal Abrasion: Corneal abrasions occur when the cornea, or “the clear, protective ‘window’ at the front of the eye," is scratched or injured.
+This tends to happen when an object such as a pebble, dirt, toys, or a ball hits the eye.

-• HyphemaHyphema is bleeding in and around the eye, usually after being struck by something.
-If this appears, it is critical to get medical care immediately.
+HyphemaHyphema is bleeding in and around the eye, usually after being struck by something.
+If this appears, it’s crucial to seek medical care immediately.

-• Black Eye: A black eye occurs after impact with the eye causes the surrounding tissue to bruise.
+Black Eye: A black eye occurs after an impact with the eye causes the surrounding tissue to bruise.

-• Fractures: Fractures occur when one or more bones surrounding the eye are broken.
+Fractures: Fractures occur when one or more bones surrounding the eye are broken.
 This is usually caused by a significant impact.
-Orbital fractures can cause severe damage to the eye, so going to see an eye doctor is extremely important.
+Orbital fractures can cause severe damage to the eye, so going to see an eye doctor is imperative.

-• Eyelid laceration: Eyelid lacerations are scratches or cuts that occur on the eyelid.
-If this happens, have an eye physician examine the cornea, pupil, and retina to make sure the laceration doesn’t impair the athlete’s vision.
+Eyelid laceration: Eyelid lacerations are scratches or cuts that occur on the eyelid.
+If this happens, have an eye physician examine the cornea, pupil, and retina to make sure the laceration doesn’t impair vision.

 Choosing the right eye protection